rescript-lang/rescript-compiler/README.md

 these steps.

-4. Build the runtime with `osc`
+4. Build the runtime with `bsc`

   ```sh
   cd runtime
   make all
   ```

-5. Build the ocaml standard library with `osc`
+5. Build the ocaml standard library with `bsc`

   ```sh
   cd ../stdlib
   make all
   ```
-6. Build the bucklescript library (it contains JS bindings) with `osc`
+6. Build the bucklescript library (it contains JS bindings) with `bsc`

    ```sh
    cd ../lib